 (Before calling us you may be able to get advice or a direct referral without needing to see or speak with a GP.
 See our Referrals page for information on which services are availabe for self-referral.)

 To book an appointment at Ramsey Health Centre, please call our Patient Services Team on: 01487 812611 option 1

 We aim to see all patients as soon as possible but we obviously do not have unlimited appointments or resources.

 Appointments can be booked up to a maximum of four weeks in advance to see a doctor or practice nurse.
 Please remember to let us know when you want to cancel an appointment as a large amount of doctor and practice nurse time is wasted by patients just not turning up.

 We know that shared decision making between patients and professionals can make a lasting and significant difference to healthcare outcomes.
 Receiving and understanding the right information during an appointment is key to involving people in decisions about their treatment and care.
-Please read the Department of Health's "Questions to Ask" leaflet.
+Please read the Department of Health's "Questions to Ask" leaflet (PDF, 94KB).

 Cancelling Your Booked Appointment

 Every day appointments are wasted because people do not cancel a booked appointment.
 If you need to cancel your appointment, please do tell us so your appointment can be allocated to someone else.